crashy7/Random_Problems/README.md

 # Random_Problems
-print_steps.py contains the solution to the following question: given N number of steps and the height of each step, print the 2D staircase that would result.
+print_steps.py contains the solution to the following question: \n given N number of steps and the height of each step, print the 2D staircase that would result.
 (ASSUME ALL STEPS TO HAVE WIDTH=HEIGHT)
 EXAMPLE 1:
   Input: